tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 This document describes a generic TE YANG data model that is independent of any dataplane technology.
-One of the design objectives is to allow specific data plane technology models to reuse the TE generic data model and possibly augment it with technology specific data.
+One of the design objectives is to allow specific data plane technology models to reuse the TE generic data model and possibly augment it with technology-specific data.

 The elements of the generic TE YANG data model, including TE Tunnels, LSPs, and interfaces have leafs that identify the technology layer where they reside.